HACKER SAFE certified sites prevent over 99.9% of hacker crime.

 Why are most of my final strategies the same?

-How do you know when a strategy is broken and needs to be rebuilt or re-optimized?
+How do you know when a strategy is "broken" and needs to be rebuilt or re-optimized?

 Depending on the market, time frame, and other factors, it's always possible that a trading strategy will stop working at some point and need to be rebuilt or re-optimized.
 The user's guide includes a section on this topic.
 One approach involves tracking the trailing performance characteristics of the strategy and rebuilding or re-optimizing when the results start to differ significantly from the long-term averages.
 A simpler approach is to track the equity curve and look for deviations from straight-line performance.
 If the strategy needs to be rebuilt, it's just as easy with Builder to create a new strategy as it was to develop the original one.